SUSTAINABILITY Deposition techniques

 With the on-wall generation of underflow, the wall can be developed faster at a greater rate of rise independent of the tailings' need for desiccation.
 A pressurised cyclone typically splits 20% to 30 % by mass to underflow.
 The split can be increased or decreased, but there are two criteria to be satisfied; there must be sufficient underflow mass to create the wall, but it must also be of adequate quality, i.e., specific permeability to fulfill the geotechnical strength requirements of the wall.
 Unfortunately, these two criteria work opposite each other, so there is an optimal combination of mass and quality.

 On-wall cycloning intends to use the underflow tailings to form an impoundment wall to contain the overflow.
 For the storage facility to be stable, the underflow wall must be of specific dimensions.
-The tailings wall can be developed upstream, centreline of downstream, but irrespective the underflow wall must comply with a prescribed geometry, which means that a particular mass split must be achieved through the cyclone to ensure that there is always enough underflow to develop the wall ahead of the rising overflow contained in the basin of the dam (Figure 7).
+The tailings wall can be developed upstream, centreline or downstream, but irrespective, the underflow wall must comply with a prescribed geometry, which means that a particular mass split must be achieved through the cyclone to ensure that there is always enough underflow to develop the wall ahead of the rising overflow contained in the basin of the dam (Figure 7).

 Furthermore, the wall's prescribed geometry must be achieved with the specified quality of underflow, mainly in terms of grading and permeability.
 A fundamental feature of a cyclone dam's success is the differential permeability between the under and overflow tailings, particularly for an upstream storage facility.
 The minimum desired differential is two orders of magnitude.
-The implication of this is that the phreatic surface will be controlled close to the interface between the under and overflow tailings.
+The implication is that the phreatic surface will be controlled close to the interface between the under and overflow tailings.

 The cyclone is required to create an underflow of sufficient quantity and quality to fulfill the requirements of the design profile.